Thursday, November 21, 2024

 • The revival application process for all lapsed licenses was revised for consistency, efficiency and ensure compliance with Board Rules for all revival types.
 The jurisprudence 1 exercise will be required for all revival applicants to refamiliarize themselves with current NC PT Practices and Rules.

 • During the summer of 2022, the Board computer servers were compromised.
 The NC Cyber Security Task Force worked diligently with the Board IT staff to reduce and prevent further compromises and to implement additional security measures throughout all IT systems.
 The Board approved a measure to allow the North Carolina Department of Information Technology to oversee Board IT systems.
 Additional training continues for all Board staff and Board members about proper use of Board IT equipment and software.
-The Board transitioned to a .gov platform, and began moving the server information to the Cloud.
+The Board transitioned to a .gov platform and began moving the server information to the Cloud.
 As a final preventative measure, all licensees and interested parties were given free access to IDX, a software security service for individuals to monitor any personal information that may have been released as part of the compromise.

 • Ellen Roeber, PT, DPT became the new Deputy Director for the Board upon the retirement of Deborah Ragan, PT, DPT on August 31, 2022.